ndronos/legacy-int-shell/README.md

     How to Think Like a Computer Scentist - C Version Illustrating C
     Learn C on the MAC
-    Lear to to Program with C
+    Learn to Program with C
     Learning C by Example
     Let Us C
     Problem Solving and Program Design in C